IBM-EPBL/IBM-Project-44220-1660723319/README.md

               SUPRIYA.V
               SIVASANKAR.M
 # PROJECT DESCRIPTION:
+ A way in which an entity handles or manages its inventory from one process to another process along with minimising intermediate costs is called the Inventory management process.

  Inventory management helps companies identify which and how much stock to order at what time.
 It tracks inventory from purchase to the sale of goods.
 The practice identifies and responds to trends to ensure there's always enough stock to fulfill customer orders and proper warning of a shortage.

+ Inventory management involves planning, coordinating and controlling the acquisition, storage, handling, movement, distribution, and possible sale of raw materials, component parts and subassemblies, supplies and tools, replacement parts, and other assets that are needed to meet customer wants and needs.

+ These inventories may be held at the point of production or positioned in wholesale or retail distribution centers that serve, together with outbound transportation, to define the physical distribution strategy of the firm.